 Toilet Training Your New Kitten

-Once your kitten has used the litterbox, make sure to clean up the mess promptly.
-He will be much more likely to return to the litterbox if it is nice and clean.
+Once your kitten has used the litter box, make sure to clean up the mess promptly.
+Your cat will be much more likely to return to the litterbox if it is nice and clean.
 Use a scoop to remove solid waste on a daily basis and change the litter completely every week or two.
-Have a look at the litter pack; most will have a guide as to how often it should be replaced.
+Have a look at the back of the litter packet; most will have a guide as to how often it should be replaced.

 Remember to be patient with your new kitten.
 It will take a little trial and error but by providing him with a clean and inviting litterbox, your kitten will be using it like a pro in no time!